romanpauk/dingo/docs/core-concepts.md

 Runtime registration is mutable container configuration.
 Compile-time bindings are part of the container type and can include `dependencies<...>` for static graph checks before the program runs.
+Static cycles are rejected unless every binding in the cycle uses `scope<shared_cyclical>`.

 <!-- { include("../examples/registration/non_intrusive.cpp", scope="////") -->